Canvas Instructor Guide

 6. To add a file to the module:

 • Click the plus icon to the right of the module name.
-In the pop-up window, select File from the drop-down at the top.
+In the pop-up window, select File from the drop-down at the top of the page.

 • Select an existing file, or click Create File(s) then Choose File or Browse (depending on your browser).